Tools4everBV/HelloID-Conn-Prov-Target-Intus/readme.md

 ## Introduction

-_HelloID-Conn-Prov-Target-Intus_ is a _target_ connector.
-The Intus connector facilitates the creation, updating, enabling, and disabling of user accounts in Intus.
+_HelloID-Conn-Prov-Target-Intus-Inplanning_ is a _target_ connector.
+The Intus Inplanning connector facilitates the creation, updating, enabling, and disabling of user accounts in Intus Inplanning.
 Additionally, it grants and revokes roles as entitlements to the user account.

 | Endpoint                                          | Description                                   |
 | ------------------------------------------------- | --------------------------------------------- |